BrenoFariasdaSilva/University/Distributed Systems/Activity 04 - gRPC/README.md

 For obvious reasons, i'm not going to share my database credentials, so you need to create your own database and get your own credentials in your MongoDB account.

-Also, if you are trying to run "`make server_run`" and it shows this error:
+Also, if you are trying to run `make server_run` and it shows this error:
 ```bash
 ModuleNotFoundError: No module named 'movies_pb2'
 ```